tisem-digital-marketing/2021-smwa-installation-guide/docs/commandLine.md

 $ source .bash_profile
 ```

+Note you won't see anything returned to screen after each command.

 ## Linux Users

 * Linux Users: Open a terminal session with `Ctrl` + `Alt` + `T`.